 - The introduction of sharding.
 Its essence is to create a huge number of parallel blockchains that independently process transactions, but at the same time are connected by a common network and history of operations.

-The future price of the asset will depend on the success of this initiative.
+The future Ethereum price will depend on the success of this initiative.
 The ambitions are big and the risk of failure is high.
 It is unclear how the market and community will respond to the update and whether the dev team will manage to fulfill their work plan.

 Ethereum (ETH) price prediction